mdolab/pygeo/doc/advanced_ffd.rst

 Finally, during the ``update`` method:

-- New ref axis projection points are computed based on the changes to the ref axis control points done by the callback functions
+- New reference axis projection points are computed based on the changes to the reference axis control points done by the callback functions.
-- Rotations are applied to the point sets and FFD control points using the ref axis projections as the pivot point
+- Rotations are applied to the point sets and FFD control points using the reference axis projections as the pivot point.
 - Depending on the choice of ``rotType`` when ``addRefAxis`` is invoked, the ``rot_x``, ``rot_y``, and ``rot_z`` transformations may be applied in arbitrary order.
 The default is z, x, y.
 - ``scale_x``, ``scale_y``, and ``scale_z`` are applied based on the vector from each point to its ref axis projection.
 Points on the ref axis will not change at all under either rotation or scale.
 - A separate ``scale`` parameter is applied which stretches all points isotropically based on their distance and direction from the ref axis projected point.